sverrejb/bru/README.md

 A **B**idirectional **R**emote **U**plink (also Norwegian for "bridge").

+* **Read and send your phone's SMS**.
+Conveniently from a desktop, no need to pull out your phone.

+* **Send and receive links, clipboard text and images to and form your phone.** No more typing things manually or struggling with long URLs you rather browse on your computer, or typing in long codes manually on your phone.

-Connect your phone and computer over an end-to-end-encrypted [iroh](https://iroh.computer) link.
+Connects your phone and computer over an end-to-end-encrypted [iroh](https://iroh.computer) link.
 No cloud account, no external databases, no port forwarding or fiddling with network settings.

 The web client is at [https://bru.works](https://bru.works), but you can also make your own!
 Maybe a CLI, TUI, or a desktop app?

-* **Read and send your phone's SMS**.
-Conveniently from a desktop, no need to pull out your phone.

-* **Send and recieve text to clipboard.** No more typing things manually or struggeling with long URL's you rather browse on your computer.

 > Built on iroh, which kind of makes this *iroh-bru*.
 No relation to Scotland's